 Wearables – Felt on the body

 Unlike vessels, wearables lend themselves to nuno felting, which is the combination of wool fibres and fabric.
 Even accessories like hats and bags may have some degree of nuno felting involved in their construction.
 When making wraps, I specifically aim to create the felt to be as fine and flexible as possible.
-The use of very fine merino and the lightest of silks, combined with gentle felting techniques, produces a very drape-able fabric.
+The use of extra fine merino wool roving and the lightest of silks, combined with gentle felting techniques, produces a very drape-able fabric.

 Despite their light weight, they are warm and don’t need ironing!
 Felt clothing as seen in the northern hemisphere is generally warmer and thicker.
 Certainly it is not very practical for our hotter climate in Australia, and hence the desire to make lighter weight garments and accessories.